AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2019-08-18-trie-data-structure-implementation-in-python.md

 Let's say we're building such a dictionary but want to be clever with how we do it so that our search doesn't take forever.
 Suppose we want to record the words `ape`, `apple`, `bat`, and `big` in this dictionary.
 The corresponding prefix tree would look like this:

-{% include posts/picture.html img="trie" alt="An example of a trie for the words bat, big, ape, and apple." %}
+{% include posts/picture.html img="trie" ext="JPG" alt="An example of a trie for the words bat, big, ape, and apple." %}

 > **Exercise**: Trace the path from the root of the trie to the word `apple`.
 Make a mental note of how each "branch" is like a particular key-value pair in a `dict`.
 The key is the character we add to the end of the prefix.
 The value is the node that the branch leads to.